California bar investigating Trump lawyer for ethic breaches - NewsBreak

 California bar investigating Trump lawyer for ethic breaches

-John Eastman, the former dean of the Chapman University law school in Southern California, argued after the November 2020 election that then-Vice President Mike Pence could overturn the results and keep Trump in power.
-Critics have likened that to instructions for staging a coup.‘We’ll do it again’: Trump announces third run for presidency during CPAC
+John Eastman, the former dean of the Chapman University law school in Southern California , argued after the November 2020 election that then-Vice President Mike Pence could overturn the results and keep Trump in power.
+Critics have likened that to instructions for staging a coup.

 Pence refused to do that and Trump left office.
 But since then, Eastman has been subpoenaed by a committee of U.S. lawmakers investigating the Jan.
 6 Capitol insurrection.